Johannes-Flachberger/security-notes/3 Tools/scanning/network/ping.md

 Purpose: test if host is up
 ---
 # Info

 - uses ICMP echo requests

 # Usage

 - you can specify th number of requests to be sent ( on linux: `-c`, on windows `-n`)
 - ping until the host respnds: `-t`

-## reasons for ping not beeing successul
+## Reasons for Ping not Beeing Successul

 - firewalls might block ICMP requests
 - target is not connected to network
 - you are not connected to network